GLBTTQ Community Centre of Ottawa: GLBTTQ Community Centre of Ottawa, Inc.

 Upon receiving its letters patent, the community centre initiative became "The Gay, Lesbian, Bisexual, Trans, Two-Spirit, and Queer Community Centre of Ottawa, Inc."

 As of May 2006, the new corporation is on its way to applying for charitable status under Canadian law.
 On September 17, 2006, the Community Centre's inaugural Annual General Meeting was held.
 Guests included City of Ottawa Mayor Bob Chiarelli, and a group of Two-Spirit Drummers from Minwaashin Lodge.
 Five new Trustees were elected and the Nominations Committee was charged with seeking new candidates to fill the remaining vacancies.
 The proposed corporate by-laws were also passed and the members received the Chair's report and a financial statement from the Treasurer.

-The 2006–07 board began the process of strengthening ties within Ottawa's LGBT community as well as consulting with various parts of it in order to further develop its strategic planning.
+The 2006–07 board began the process of strengthening ties within Ottawa's LGBTQ community as well as consulting with various parts of it in order to further develop its strategic planning.

-In late 2008 a GLBTTQ Community Centre of Ottawa Facebook group was created and a core group of volunteers began preparations for a special General Meeting to elect a new Board of Trustees and reinvigorate the project.
-That Special General Meeting took place on February 19, 2009, elected a seven-member Board of Trustees.
+In late 2008 a GLBTTQ Community Centre of Ottawa Facebook group was created and a core group of volunteers began preparations for a special General Meeting to elect a new board of trustees and reinvigorate the project.
+That Special General Meeting took place on February 19, 2009, elected a seven-member board of trustees.